Warwickshire County Council elections

 Warwickshire County Council elections are held every four years.
 Warwickshire County Council is the upper-tier authority for the non-metropolitan county of Warwickshire in England.
 Since the last boundary changes in 2017, 57 councillors have been elected from 57 electoral divisions.

-Political control

-Warwickshire County Council was first created in 1889.
-Its territory, powers and responsibilities were significantly reformed under the Local Government Act 1972, with a new council elected in 1973, initially acting as a shadow authority ahead of the new arrangements coming into effect on 1 April 1974.
-Since 1974, political control of the council has been held by the following parties:

-Leadership

-The leaders of the council since 1993 have been:

 Council elections

 Summary of the council composition after each election; click on the year for full details of each election.